 However, if your conservatory is classed as an extension of your home by your local planning authority, then they will likely want to get involved in the construction work.
 Being JHAI approved, the Leka System can be fast-tracked through building applications in most cases and every installation gets a building control certificate.
 This will state the installation meets the technical requirements of the elements of the Building Regulations 2010.
 You can view the certificate, which is issued by JHAI, here.

-The above rules apply if you are changing your existing conservatory roof from a Polycarbonate/Glass roof to that of either a traditional tiled roof or lightweight roof such as the Leka System.
+The above rules apply if you are changing your existing conservatory roof from a Polycarbonate/Glass roof to that of either a traditional tiled roof or lightweight roof such as the Leka conservatory roof replacement System.
 The information above is accurate for 2018/19.

 Lastly, we’ll touch on new builds because there are different building regulations and rules for conservatories and extensions since they are defined as two different things.
 A new build conservatory will usually be exempt from building regulations and granted as permitted development when built to three metres in height and 30 square metres in size.